-3. Identification: The field officer, working at the office of the cooperative, validates the data and identifies cases of illegal child labor.
+3. Identification: The field officer, working at the office of the cooperative, validates the data and identifies cases of illegal child labour.

 4. Follow-Up: The situation is discussed between the household and the community facilitator and an additional survey is conducted to find out which remediation actions to take.
 ICI and Tony's provide support.

 5. Remediation: At cooperative level remediation efforts are planned.
-These include things like health insurances and birth certificates (see section below).
+These include e.g. health insurances and birth certificates (see section below).